 The records with names beginning with n come from subjects who do not have documented atrial fibrillation, either during the period from which the records were excerpted or at any other time.
 The subjects include healthy controls, patients referred for long-term ambulatory ECG monitoring, and patients in intensive care units.

 The test set is similarly constructed of 50 record sets (from 50 different subjects); unlike the learning set, there are no continuation records.
 The test set records are named t01, t02, ... t100.
 As in the learning set, pairs of consecutively numbered records come from the same long-term ECG recording of a single subject.
 Approximately half of the record sets in the test set come from subjects with PAF; part 1 of the challenge is to identify these record sets, and part 2 is to identify which record in each pair immediately precedes PAF.

 Several files are associated with each record.
 The files with names of the form *.dat contain the digitized ECGs (16 bits per sample, least significant byte first in each pair, 128 samples per signal per second, samples from each channel alternating, nominally 200 A/D units per millivolt).
 The .hea files are (text) header files that specify the names and formats of the associated signal files; these header files are needed by the software available from this site.
 The .qrs files are machine-generated (binary) annotation files, provided for the convenience of those who do not wish to use their own QRS detectors.
 Please note that the .qrs files are unaudited and contain errors.
-You may wish to correct these errors (if you do, please send your corrections to us).
-Otherwise, you may use these annotations in uncorrected form if you wish to investigate methods of PAF prediction that are robust with respect to small numbers of QRS detection errors, or you may ignore these annotations entirely and work directly from the signal files.
+You may use these annotations in uncorrected form if you wish to investigate methods of PAF prediction that are robust with respect to small numbers of QRS detection errors, or you may ignore these annotations entirely and work directly from the signal files.

 Special thanks to Steven Swiryn of Northwestern University, who provided many of the recordings excerpted here.